 We can help you choose the right treatment plan and give personalised advice.

 Our Saturday PrEP Clinic

-You’ll need to phone to book an appointment in our dedicated Saturday PrEP Clinic.
+You’ll need to phone to book an appointment in our monthly Saturday PrEP Clinic.
 Call our appointments line on 020 3315 6699 (Mon-Fri).
 Thirty tablets of branded Truvada cost £400.
 You can pay cash or card (VISA/Mastercard only).

 Your first visit

 The team will help you choose which treatment plan to follow.
 We’ll check your medical history and run kidney, Hepatitis B and HIV blood tests.
 We can arrange a sexual health screen at our Dean Street Express clinic.
 We’ll dispense 30 tablets at the first visit.

 We’ll make sure everything is going OK.
 We’ll check a sample of your urine and run an HIV test.
 We can arrange a sexual health screen at our Dean Street Express clinic.
 Once a year we’ll run a blood test to check your kidneys.
 If you decide to continue we can sell you up to 4 month’s supply each visit.

 56 Dean Street PrEP Clinic

 Got a question?
 Email us. firstname.lastname@example.org